yanandcoffee/yanandcoffee.github.io/source/_posts/skip-links.md

 Everything is contained within the `<SkipLinks />` component, and you wouldn't need to generate the list of elements in a specific data structure.

 ## Conclusion
 You may have to make minor modifications to make my code work for your use case, but understanding what skip links are and how they can be defined will help broaden your understanding of how to make your own reusable component, skip links, or not.
-This component will be open-sourced on Github at a later time.
+This component is now open-sourced on [Github](https://github.com/yanandcoffee/react-skiplinks) and written with Typescript for more robustness.